-While the costs of attending law school may be unrealistic, community college paralegal programs present an expedited and affordable option for those interested in the legal field.
-Paralegal careers allow individuals to work in the fields of law without having to pay for soaring educational costs of a four to eight year college program.
-Paralegal studies can generally be completed in one to two years, allowing students to pay for more affordable educational programs, while also allowing students to enter into the job market more quickly.
+While law school costs may be unrealistic, community college paralegal programs present an expedited and affordable option for those interested in the legal field.
+Paralegal careers allow individuals to work in law without paying for the soaring educational costs of a four to eight-year college program.
+Paralegal studies can generally be completed in one to two years, allowing students to pay for more affordable educational programs and enter the job market more quickly.

 The Rise in Demand for Paralegals

 The career of a paralegal often involves completing many tasks and responsibilities that have traditionally been performed by lawyers.
 The paralegal career has seen a shift in responsibilities, as the cost to hire lawyers to perform these same tasks has skyrocketed.
 According to Colorado Community College, “Today paralegals are fulfilling an important role in an expanding and graying population that increasingly ?requires legal services.”

 It is cheaper to hire a certified paralegal to perform the various duties of legal work instead of paying the soaring costs for a lawyer.
 Subsequently, many law offices and law firms have increased their hiring of paralegals to cut costs while continuing to perform their services optimally.
 As the demand for legal services increases, paralegals are earning higher salaries while assuming more significant responsibilities.
 Paralegals are continually becoming more valuable to legal employers and law firms who are attempting to cut costs.
 In addition, beyond employment with private law firms, government departments, ranging from the municipal to the federal level, consistently hire paralegals as well.

 Strong Earning Potential and Career Growth